The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies

-Add a filter effect to your Index sections with a color overlay.
+Add a filter effect to your Index Page sections with a color overlay.

 - Use the Overlay Color tweak in the Main: Overlay section of the Style Editor for Regular Page sections.
 This also affects page banners.

 - Use the Image Overlay tweak in the Index: Gallery section for images in Gallery Page sections.